joelcross/pinScraper/README.md

 # pinScraper
 Sets desktop background to rotate through images in a specified Pinterest board.
+Script can be run from any location on MacOS.

 ## Functions
 ### makeScrapeDir